Way back in 2015, I bought ten of the most popular air mouse remote controls to see which was the best for your Android TV box.

 For example, when you press the D-pad, the entire assembly moves – including the OK button.

-It’s not like you can mash the buttons either.
-The area with the arrows that you’re supposed to press is so thin, that your thumb will inevitably hit the OK button as well as the directional arrow.
+It’s not like you can mash the buttons, either.
+The area with the arrows you’re supposed to press is so thin that your thumb will inevitably hit the OK button and the directional arrow.

-The Back button is above the D-pad and to the right – exactly opposite of where it should be.
-The Home button is above center with the Settings button above and to the left of the D-pad.
+The Back button is above the D-pad and to the right – precisely opposite where it should be.
+The Home button is above the center, with the Settings button above and to the left of the D-pad.

 Speaking of the airmouse.
 It feels jumpy on the Rii MX3.

-Sometimes I’d make subtle movements and nothing would happen and other times my mouse pointer would end up on the other side of the screen.
+Sometimes I’d make subtle movements, and nothing would happen.
+Other times my mouse pointer would end up on the other side of the screen.

-There didn’t seem to be a rhyme or reason to it.
+There wasn’t a rhyme or reason to it.

-Finally, I didn’t like the way the Rii MX3 airmouse felt in my hand.
+Finally, I didn’t like how the Rii MX3 airmouse felt in my hand.
 There was no effort to make it ergonomic.
 It looks exactly like it feels – a rectangular brick.
 Worse yet, I could always feel the keyboard on the back.